 As Creative Director, I researched and selected the directors for each package.
 Once awarded, I worked closely with them to compose and choreograph each moment.
 After the shoot, and color correction, my team led the integration of the messaging.
 I managed and art directed the designers who built a unified toolkit of assets that could be used throughout the season to promote each of USA’s originals.

-The popular WNBC franchise "Live at Five" was returning with a new look and feel and new name too.
-This was to replace the 5pm news hour witch was suffering in the ratings.
-LXTV produced the show in their studio.
+The popular WNBC franchise "Live at Five" was returning with a new look, feel and new name too.
+This program was re-tooled to replace the 5pm news hour which was suffering in the ratings.
+LXTV produced the live show from their own studio.

 Matchmakers competing?
 So it's an unscripted competition show, about love?
 Why not give a nod to Milton Glaser and incorporate the international symbol of love into the logotype.